 - While the chicken is roasting peel and slice the vegetables.
 Then toss them with olive oil and kosher salt.

-- At the 15 minute mark, take the chicken out of the oven and move the roasting rack off of the pan.
+- At the 15 minute mark, take the roasting pan out of the oven and move the roasting rack off of the pan.
 Add the vegetables to the pan and spread them out.
 Scatter the sprigs of herbs about.

 - Replace the chicken over the top and put everything in the oven.
 Roast for 20-30 minutes more, or until the breast meat is 150F and the thighs are 175F.